ICC4103-202010-WebTech/course-project-fbarros-sschlotfeldt/Project/README.md

 Have in mind we also implemented extra things in our project that weren't asked like the private event's in Organizations The Join Organization, Kick Organization Members, Accept Invites between many other, so if one of those doesn't work shouldn't be disscounted from the grade.
 Anyway everything should work smoothly.
-Also note the Bonus Google Sign In is implemented.
+Also note the Bonus Google Sign In is implementes.